K-Kielak/teyered/README.md

 We could rotate both facial points and model points 180&deg; around x-axis (red) to get a more "human readable and intuitive" representation of both angles and axis, but this is not necessary.
 Model is adjusted according to the way image plane works (and thus facial points are obtained).

-### face_model_processing.py
+### Processing face model

-* `optimize_face_model(facial_points, model_points)`
-    * **Description:** Optimize the model points so that the shape resembles the one of the person (for example: eye width, eye-nose-eye distance etc.).
-Currently, it only normalizes the coordinates of the points (shift and scale) and adds the third dimension to facial points.
+Optimization to the generic 3D face model should be done, so that the shape resembles the one of the person (for example: eye width, eye-nose-eye distance etc.).
+This could be done using one or several photos of different angles of a person

-    * **TODO:** Delete and rewrite to something more sophisticated

-* `get_ground_truth(frame, facial_ponts_extractor)`
-    * **Description:** Dummy function to detect the facial points from a frame where roll, yaw and pitch are all supposed to be 0 ("ground truth" picture).

-    * **TODO:** Delete and rewrite to something more sophisticated

-**TODO:** Move some methods from pose.py (for example loading the head pose from the `.txt` file)
+### TODO

+- Implement 3D face model optimization

 ## Head pose estimation

 We use a single monocular RGB camera to accurately track the 3D position and rotations of the face in space.
-While this, in principle, is a simple PnP problem, we combine facial features extraction, Kalman filter and tuned PnP algorithm to achieve high accuracy.
+While this, in principle, is a simple PnP problem, we combine facial features extraction and tuned PnP algorithm to achieve high accuracy.
 To estimate head pose, we need:

 * 2D image plane coordinates of the facial landmarks (we get this from `points_extractor.py`).
-* 3D model/world (in our case model) coordinates of the face.
+* 3D model/world coordinates of the face.

 Points we currently use for head pose estimation (these are the points which we assume only change when head pose changes):